 DO YOU REMEMBER the bounty of bell peppers I harvested last week?
 I turned them into Piperade.
-Folks, this fabulous (and freeze-able!)
-French/Spanish saute of peppers, onion, garlic and herbs instantly transforms everyday food into haute cuisine.
+This fabulous (and freeze-able!)
+French/Spanish saute of peppers, onion, garlic and thyme instantly transforms everyday food into haute cuisine.
 Making an omelet?
 Give it a shimmering topping of Piperade.
 Ditto for pasta, fish, chicken, and even frozen, store-bought pizza.
 The recipe:

-Or, just slice the peppers any damn way you like.
+Or, just slice the peppers any darn way you like.

 Cover the skillet, lower the heat, and let the veggies sweat until crisp-tender — about 5 minutes.